vrmshamba/mediatec-insights/_posts/2025-12-23-seasons-greetings-from-mediatec-africa.md

   padding: 0 !important;
 }

-/* RESET ALL TOP SPACING FROM THEME WRAPPERS */ main,
+/* HARD RESET OF ALL TOP SPACING FROM THEME */ html, body, main,
 .site-content,
 .site-main,